 By setting some power intentions, letting them hold you accountable, and giving them the best chance at success by approaching them with reasonable, measured focus, you can bring them into existence and have incredible outcomes to show for yourself.

-All it takes is 5 minutes.
-Use the prompts below to start your intentions off right!
+All it takes to set your intentions is 5 minutes.
+Use the 5-minute writing prompts below to start your intentions off right!

 The Power of Setting Intentions Through Writing

 All of those who espouse mindset as the best way for a person to see progress and change talk about setting intentions.

 But you have to go a step further.
 Setting an intention to do things differently: in the new year, on a random Tuesday, is nice, but the only way to make those resolutions or any intention stick is to make them real, physical, and permanent.
 And the only way to do that?
 Write them down.

 Words exist to give ideas shape, and when we write words in comprehensive units (sentences), we’re bringing those sentiments into the physical world, and therefore making them real.

 Where it’s harder to put stock in something that can’t be seen, it’s a lot easier to look at something that exists in physical form and know it to be true because we can see and touch it.

 Intentions fail more often when they reside in thought as they’re thrown into your mind’s general spin cycle where they are easily lost.